 The processing register contains information about the personal data you use.
 Whether you should keep a processing register depends on the size of your company and the type of data you use:

 - Do you employ more than 250 staff?
-You should keep a register
+You have to keep a register.

-If you are bound to keep a register, you should be able to show it whenever the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) asks for it.
+If you are bound to keep a register, you should be able to show it whenever the Dutch DPA (Data Protection Authority) (Autoriteit Persoonsgegevens, AP) asks for it.

 What to register